About the Board

 Mercedes is the co-founder of The Portland Montessori Collaborative where she is the Pedagogical Director as well as an Assistant to Infancy guide of a busy community of sixteen toddlers.
 Mercedes holds a B.A. in Biology from the University of California at Santa Cruz as well as an Infant and Toddler Montessori Teaching Credential from the American Montessori Society.
 Mercedes is an Oregon Registry Community Based Trainer and an active member of the Oregon Montessori Community.
 She has volunteered in the past for the Board of Directors of the Oregon Montessori Association for four years, most recently as the Co-Chair (2008).
-She is taking another turn as a Board Member-At-Large and is the Co-Chair of the Oregon Montessori Advocacy Partnership Committee.
+She is taking another turn as a Board Member-At-Large.

 In her free time, Mercedes enjoys being with her husband Ben and her son.
 Mercedes is a singer and songwriter and enjoys playing guitar and singing songs with adults as well as children.

 David will administer the Administrator’s Group for the 2014 – 15 year.

 The In-Home group is made up practitioners of In-Home Programs.
 Please e-mail Theresa to be added to the listserve.